 Nevertheless, understanding the relationship between ferrets and cats can be incredibly helpful for anyone looking to bring one or both of these animals into their homes.
 Whether you’re a pet owner or a professional working in the veterinary or animal care industry, this knowledge can help you give these creatures the best possible care and ensure their safety and happiness in their living environments.
 Ultimately, by continuing to learn about and appreciate the complexities of the animal kingdom, we can create a world that is more compassionate, informed, and respectful towards all creatures great and small.

-Further Reading: Can Ferrets Drink Milk?
+Further Reading: Do Ferrets Smell Bad?